Conrail 10 Observation Car

 • Updated restrooms

-• A hollow interior with movable tables and chairs, similar to Conrail 12
+• An open interior with movable tables and chairs, similar to Conrail 12

-• A dip in Conrail OCS green paint with gold logos
+• Conrail Pullman Green paint with gold logos

 And at some point after 1987 the 6-wheel trucks were replaced with 4-wheel trucks.
 The new trucks were tested on the Northeast Corridor with speeds reaching OVER 120mph!
 In another famous trip, Conrail 10 (in full green paint) was used on the first run of PRR K4 1361 in April of 1987.